 Important: Once the database has been created, your definitions cannot be subsequently changed with TextMaker.
-Changes are possible only with a dBase compatible database program (DataMaker, for example).
+Changes are possible only with a dBase compatible database program.
 So, before creating a database you should consider carefully what fields you need, what field types are appropriate for them, and the maximum number of characters that each field must accommodate.